cauchy-schwarz-inequality/estado/README.md

 registry.register_function(add_two, "add_two")
 ```

-Given that registry, we can interpret a simple machine as follows:
+We can interpret a simple machine as follows:

 ``` python
 from estado.input import Input